sana-shaik/MERN-eKart-ecommerce-web/README.md

 ## Technical Issues

-If you any issues on starting the frontend application in the initial setup
+If you face any issues on starting the frontend application in the initial setup like below:

 ```
 Failed to load plugin 'jsx-a11y' declared in 'package.json » eslint-config-react-app': Cannot find module 'core-js-pure/stable/object/define-property'